On this pursuit to “cook around the world,” we’ve come into our fair share of fairly confounding ingredients.

 Once you have both components created, you can focus on cooking and mincing your meat.
 If you’re eating raw laap, you can obviously skip the cooking part, but the mincing is pretty mandatory to the dish.

 Once you have prepared and minced meat, you combine it with the kheung laap and the khao khoua and mix around to integrate the flavors well with one another.
-The final touch comes with the padek or fish sauce, which you add judiciously until you’ve found the right balance of spicy and sour for the dish.
+The final touch comes with the padek or fish sauce (on Amazon), which you add judiciously until you’ve found the right balance of spicy and sour for the dish.

 As final touches, one very common thing to add to any laap dish are fresh ingredients.
 Adding herbs like cilantro or mint help bring more balance to the dish, which then can be served on a bed of lettuce.